 Orthodontic treatment can be rough on the soft tissues, especially your gums.
 Your gums, tongue and the inside of your cheek can be caught in, scratched up by, and irritated by your new braces.
 This should subside as the treatment wears on, but a certain amount of discomfort to your soft issues can be expected.

-8) Consultations are free
+8) Consultations are necessary

-Once you start treatment, consultations are free.
-Take advantage of them and talk to your dentist whenever you have questions or need some reassurance or information about your orthodontic treatment.
+Talk to your dentist whenever you have questions or need some reassurance or information about your orthodontic treatment.